-Knives Out 2 'Glass Onion': When is it coming to Netflix?
+Knives Out sequel Glass Onion: When can you watch it on Netflix?

 Knives Out sequel Glass Onion: Release date

-Glass Onion: A Knives Out Mystery will release on Netflix "this holiday season", so it'll likely premiere by late November or sometime in December 2022.
+Glass Onion: A Knives Out Mystery will release on Netflix on 23 December 2022.

-The mystery has just begun.
-Benoit Blanc returns in GLASS ONION: A KNIVES OUT MYSTERY, from writer/director Rian Johnson.
-Coming this holiday season to Netflix. pic.twitter.com/9CrM1rQly0— NetflixFilm (@NetflixFilm) June 13, 2022

-Having said that, Netflix is reportedly considering a new release model for films like Glass Onion: A Knives Out Mystery.
+Netflix was reportedly considering a new release model for films like Glass Onion: A Knives Out Mystery.
 It might decide to give the film a 45-day window in cinemas before releasing it to stream on Netflix.
 Competitors such as Disney+ and Paramount Plus currently use this model for major new releases.

 Knives Out sequel Glass Onion: How to watch online